aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ## Prerequisites

-This prototype uses AWS Customer Experience Services, such as Amazon Lex, Amazon Connect and Amazon Pinpoint.
+This prototype uses AWS Customer Experience Services, such as Amazon Lex and Amazon Connect.
 You need administrative experience to set up customer engagement channels via those AWS services for this prototype to work.
 More details about setting up those services can be found under `Deployment Steps` section below.

-This prototype leverages Amazon Connect Two-way SMS feature and it requires a phone number to be claimed in Amazon Pinpoint service.
+This prototype leverages Amazon Connect [Two-way SMS feature](https://docs.aws.amazon.com/sms-voice/latest/userguide/two-way-sms-phone-number.html) and it requires a phone number to be claimed in [AWS End User Messaging](https://aws.amazon.com/end-user-messaging/) service.
 This requires [registration process](https://docs.aws.amazon.com/sms-voice/latest/userguide/registrations-create.html) and can take more than 15 days.
-So it is advised to test this solution in a non-production environment where you have a Pinpoint phone number approved to be used.
-Also, if your pinpoint enviornment is a [sandbox environment](https://docs.aws.amazon.com/sms-voice/latest/userguide/sandbox.html), the target customer number used in `claimsprocessing/loadsampledata.py` to load DDBtableCustomerInfo Dynamodb tables (line 52) need to be [verified](https://docs.aws.amazon.com/sms-voice/latest/userguide/verify-destination-phone-number.html).
+So it is advised to test this solution in a non-production environment where you have an SMS phone number approved to be used.
+If you have [End User messaging](https://aws.amazon.com/end-user-messaging/) and an SMS  configured to send messages to your number, you will recieve the OTP and final notification.
+If you dont have it configured or get an error message saying "Not able to send message", yo can use the sample OTP 999999 as temporory workaround for testing purpose.

-To overcome the delay in the Pinpoint SMS nuber registration process, you can use an existing Pinpoint project and SMS phone number from a different AWS account.
-To enable cross account pinpont messaging, you can follow `Optional - Cross Account Pinpoint set up` under `Things to know` section below.
-Or you can follow the [blog](https://aws.amazon.com/blogs/messaging-and-targeting/how-to-implement-multi-tenancy-with-amazon-pinpoint/) or [workshop](https://github.com/aws-samples/multiple-accounts-multiple-amazon-pinpoint-projects) to set up the necessary settings to get the cross account services working.

 ### Operating System